beccauwu/Project-3/README.md

 ---------------

-Bug 🐝: App appended a line in the spreadsheet it was writing to instead of writing on the same line as the existing text was on.
+Bug 🐝: App appended a line in the spreadsheet it was writing to instead of writing on the same line as the existing text was on

-Cause 🛠: The append_data function used the worksheet.append_row funtion instead of updating the sheet with new data.
+Cause 🛠: The append_data function used the worksheet.append_row funtion instead of updating the sheet with new data

 <img src="assets/img/old-appd.png" alt="screenshot of the old version of append_data" height="400"/>

 Fix 💚: Modify append_data, to instead of using GSpread append_row use sheet.update where the data is written to the existing sheet values.
-The updated values then replace the original values.
+The updated values then replace the original values

 <img src="assets/img/new-appd.png" alt="screenshot of the new version of append_data" height="650"/>